Augusta (lifeboat): Fate

 By 1895 the Augusta was declared unseaworthy.
 In the late 1940s she was being used by the Norfolk Sea Scouts on the Norfolk Broads.
-By 1953 the now derelict lifeboat was found, cut in half and being used as a shelter at the Broads village of Ranworth.
+By 1953 the now derelict lifeboat was found, cut in half and used as a shelter at the Broads village of Ranworth.
 In recent years some of the Augustas original planking has been preserved in a tank in Sheringham by a local businessman.